Print Edition - 2014-05-11 | Nation

 Cops’ move against dowry ‘effective’

-May 10, 2014-A campaign initiated by police against malicious traditions like dowry and child marriage in the region has proven effective after youths started taking it upon
+A campaign initiated by police against malicious traditions like dowry and child marriage in the region has proven effective after youths started taking it upon

 themselves to eradicate the practice.